muratcankilic96/fault-detection-in-wind-turbines/README.md

 # Build

 The project can be built with *qmake* tool.
-First, open the .pro file and edit dependency path variables
+First, open the .pro file and edit dependency path variables...

 ```
 AUBIO_DIR = $$PWD/aubio